ENVX-resources/ENVX1002-lectures/README.md

 7. **Open a pull request**: Submit your changes for review to the main repository.

-## 🤝 Contributing

-We welcome contributions from teaching staff, students and the wider community.
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to contribute to this repository.

-For making pull requests, please follow our [Pull Request Template](PULL_REQUEST_TEMPLATE.md).

 ## 📝 License

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE).